 In the summer of 2017, I would learn this lesson.
 I have discovered that I can endure hardship because I saw the value of what I was pursuing was worthy than the pain of waiting.
 I’ve learned that I don’t have to stop too soon even if what is in front of me does not make sense at the moment.
 And there is a reason why I shouldn’t stop.
 God was preparing the scenes for me.

-Joshua, one of my favorite Biblical characters (in fact I named my son after him).
+Joshua, one of my favorite Biblical characters.
 God gave Joshua a battle plan to take the Promised Land, and it was as simple, but it was strange.
 God said, “Go and march for seven days around the city of Jericho, a whole army shouting and priests blowing trumpets (Joshua 6:1-21).
 As always, God’s infinite ways often don’t make sense in our finite minds.
 Sometimes you have to be willing to look ridiculous and be radical to live a remarkable life.
 The choices you make when you feel God’s nudge will become the hinges on which your destiny swings.

 The city of Jericho was “tightly shut” (Joshua 6:1).
 Sometimes it can feel like our promises are “tightly shut” as well.
 That doesn’t mean we give up.
 That means we suit up, step up and keep moving forward.